2020 has seen the COVID-19 pandemic lockdown countries worldwide and has had a detrimental effect on the global economy.

 "There has never been a better time to protect glass and prevent the need to replace scratched or damaged glass"

 Since the easing of lockdown, the rapid growth in commercial projects has put significant pressure on the glass supply chain.
-Both the UK and Europe has seen a post lockdown boom in demand, the question is could glass shortages continue into 2021 and how will this affect prices?
+Both the UK and Europe have seen a post lockdown boom in demand, the question is could glass shortages continue into 2021 and how will this affect prices?

 The roll-on effect is that glass manufacturers have already seen a surge in latent demand, along with the production disruption during the lockdown, a significant increase in price has already been prompted.

 There has never been a better time to protect glass, preventing the need for replacements due to scratching and other damage.
-Glass shortages could have a massive impact on the construction industry trying to sign-off on sites.
+Glass shortages could have a massive impact on the construction industry trying to sign off on sites.
 Any damages caused during construction could have immense effects on completion times.

-Protectapeel is a spray-on protective film that provides skin-tight protection throughout construction.
+Protectapeel® is a spray-on protective film that provides skin-tight protection throughout construction.
 Initially protecting the glass from paint, dust and mortar will decrease the need for additional cleaning, which is usually when glass becomes scratched.
 This allows for the sites to be signed off and completed without complication and delays due to the glass shortage.